astromuffin22/Startup-South/README.md

 ## Service deliverable

-For this deliverable I added backend endpoints that receives votes and returns the voting totals. (examples)
+For this deliverable, I incorporated backend endpoints in my code to handle registering, random dog api, and spinning cases.
+These endpoints receive information about user's email, random dog images, and also the spins and return the updated statistics, such as the total number of cases opened.

-- **Node.js/Express HTTP service** - done! (examples what to say)
+- **Node.js/Express HTTP service** - The index.js file sets up an Express server, defines routes for registration, login, adding scores, and handling dog images.✅
-- **Static middleware for frontend** - done! (examples what to say)
+- **Static middleware for frontend** - The line app.use(express.static('.')); in my index.js file indicates that the frontend files (HTML, CSS, JS) will be served using the Express static middleware.✅
-- **Calls to third party endpoints** - I didn't have time to implement this. 😔 (examples what to say)
+- **Calls to third party endpoints** - In the instructions.js file, I'm making a call to a third-party service (https://dog.ceo/api/breeds/image/random) to fetch a random dog image.✅
-- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
-Endpoints for voting. (examples what to say)
+- **Backend service endpoints** - I've implemented several service endpoints in my index.js file (/api/register, /api/login, /api/addScore, and /api/dogImage) to handle user registration, login, adding scores, and receiving dog images.✅
-- **Frontend calls service endpoints** - I did this using the fetch function. (examples what to say)
+- **Frontend calls service endpoints** - In my login.js and mainscreen.js files, I'm making fetch requests to my service endpoints (/api/register, /api/addScore, and others) to interact with my backend.✅